To work in the electrical construction trade in Washington, you must have a valid electrician certificate issued by L&I.

 Reciprocal agreement with Oregon

-Interested in an Oregon reciprocal general journeyman license?
+Interested in an Oregon reciprocal general journeyman electrician (J) license?

-For Washington licensing verification, mail your Oregon Reciprocal License Verification Form along with a completed Request for Electrical Licensing Verification (F500-128-000) and fee of $27.90 to the address shown in the top left corner of the request form.
+For Washington licensing verification required by Oregon, mail your Oregon Reciprocal License Verification Form along with a completed Request for Electrical Licensing Verification (F500-128-000) and fee of $27.90 to the address shown in the top left corner of the request form.
 We will fill out your verification form and mail it back to you.
 Mail is the only option, do not send anything by email or fax.

-• If this does not describe you, you are not eligible.
-Oregon license holders can apply any time after they receive their Oregon license.
+If this does not describe you, you are not eligible.

-For licensing verification from Oregon, submit Part C of the Washington reciprocal application to Oregon as follows:
+For licensing verification from Oregon, fill out and submit Part C of the Application for a Reciprocal (01) General Journey Level Electrician Certificate to Oregon as follows:

 By mail: